TritonDataCenter/sdc-headnode/README.md

 There are three main build products from this repo:

-  - `make usb` - outputs a usb image tarball
+  - `make usb` - outputs a USB image tarball
-  - `make coal` - outputs a coal image for use with VMWare
+  - `make coal` - outputs a coal image for use with VMware
   - `make incr-upgrade` - outputs a tarball with scripts and tools for incremental upgrades of services on existing headnodes.